Look Who's Talking about Texas History

-Hale and Floyd County Texas -- Residents and officials of this small Texas community are concerned about the declining population experienced since the 1980 but even more concerned about the impact polygamist Samuel Fischer’s family will have on their community.
+Hale and Floyd County Texas -- Residents and officials of the small Texas community of Lockney are concerned about the declining population experienced since the 1980 but even more concerned about the impact polygamist Samuel Fischer’s family will have on their community.

 Warren Jeffs’ followers plan to move Fisher's Utah cabinet making company, two wives and twenty four children to west Texas and local residents are worried others will follow.
 Fischer’s supporters claim the polygamist would bring as many as 100 much-needed jobs to the area but many here say Fischer is no godsend, and the economic boost he promises the community is not worth the cost.

 Fischer is a member of the Fundamentalist Church of Jesus Christ of Latter Day Saints, a renegade offshoot of the Mormon Church.
 The FLDS is ruled by their prophet, Warren Jeffs, who was recently arrested in Las Vegas, Nevada, on warrants out of Arizona and Utah on four total counts of Rape of a Child, stemming from his practice of arranging child marriages to older men.
 Jeffs was on the FBI's 10 Most Wanted List and featured on America's Most Wanted TV show.

 In Lockney, people worry that Fischer is paving the way for thousands of Jeffs’ followers now living in Utah and Arizona.
 Fisher already has a contract on the Tye Company's 176,000-square-foot industrial complex that once produced farm implements.

 Now Fisher is shopping for housing.
 He has closed on one house in nearby Plainview (Hale County) and has contracts on three others there.
 He is reported to be checking out the migrant labor camp twelve miles away in Floydada.
 The camp, which was originally subsidized by the U.S. government, contains accommodations for 156 family units in fourteen buildings.

 Fischer’s company, Westwood Products, currently employs about 20 people in Hildale Utah to make custom cabinets for high-end homes.
 He says he will rename it Techsun when it moves to Texas.